limine-bootloader/limine/README.md

 make    # (or gmake where applicable)
 ```

-The generated bootloader files are going to be in `$BUILDDIR/bin`.
+The generated bootloader files are going to be in `bin`.

 ## Installing Limine binaries